smurfix/asynctelnet/DESIGN.rst

 Project Status
 ==============

-Retired by author, looking for new owner :)
+Forked by Matthias Urlichs, for anyio-ization.

+This text has not yet been updated.

 Design
 ======